View and use Change Analysis in Azure Monitor

 Diagnose and solve problems tool for Azure SQL Database and other resources

-You can view Change Analysis data for multiple Azure resources, but we highlight Azure SQL Database below.
+You can view Change Analysis data for multiple Azure resources, but we highlight Azure SQL Database in these steps.

 Within your resource, select Diagnose and solve problems from the left menu.